 See The Latest Working Capital Model Index Chart & Numbers

 The WCM indices provide benchmark numbers for investment portfolios managed using Market Cycle Investment Management, the methodology detailed in "The Brainwashing of the American Investor".
 Author/investor Steve Selengut developed the methodology in the early 1970s.

 Toward the end of April '11, the IGVSI was 6.9% ABOVE its 2007 all time high while the S & P remained more than 13% below October 2007 levels.
 Recently, the S + P was 16% above 2007 levels; the IGVSI had gained 27%... and with far less risk.

 Comparing MCIM component indices with the S & P 500 confirms that quality based portfolios typically fall more slowly, don't bend as far, and regain upward momentum more quickly than less refined indices.

 LIVE INTERVIEW: Investment Management expert Steve Selengut Discusses MCIM Strategies

 Because the MCIM operating system demands buying on weakness, positions are increased and new positions are added while markets weaken.
 A disciplined MCIM user takes profits during rallies, in preparation for the next inevitable downturn --- it's SOP.

 Using MCIM, one would expect new all time high market values well before the averages and indices revisit their previous highs, with portfolio income growing as the process plays out.

-Are YOU ready for a correction in the stock market?
-MCIM portfolios should be.
+Were YOU ready for this correction in the stock market?
+MCIM portfolios probably were.